bhavya25-ds/Message-Spam-Filtering/README.md

 * **Exploratory Data Analysis:** Checks for null values and inspects the dataset structure, with label encoding to convert `ham`/`spam` labels into numeric values for model compatibility.
 * **TF-IDF Vectorization:** Converts raw SMS text into numerical features using Term Frequency-Inverse Document Frequency, with English stop word removal and lowercasing for cleaner input.
 * **Naive Bayes Classification:** Trains a Multinomial Naive Bayes model — a fast and effective algorithm for text classification tasks.
-* **Model Evaluation:** Measures accuracy on both training and test sets, and visualizes performance using a labeled Confusion Matrix display.
+* **Model Evaluation:** Measures accuracy on both training and test sets and visualizes performance using a labelled Confusion Matrix display.
 * **Batch Prediction on Custom Input:** Reads messages line-by-line from a `.txt` file, runs predictions on each, and exports results to a CSV for easy review.

 ## 🛠️ Tech Stack